Dog Behavior Conference

 Q: What time does the conference begin and end each day?

-The first presentations each day will begin at 10am ET (3pm UK time), while the final presentation each day will end by 6pm ET (11pm UK time).
+The first presentations each day begin at approximately 9am ET (2pm UK time), while the final presentation each day will end by approximately 5pm ET (10pm UK time).

 Q: Are there discounts for group or rescue organizations?